Corporate Transparency Act Exemptions: Does Your Business Qualify?

 Large operating companies have to meet all of these criteria:

-• Companies with less than 20 full-time employees in the U.S.
+• Companies with less than 20 full-time employees in the US.

 • Companies with less than $5 million in annual gross receipts or sales

-• Companies without a physical office operating within the U.S.
+• Companies without a physical office operating within the US.

 22. Subsidiary of Certain Exempt Entities